Moving From the UK to Lithuania

 What’s transportation like in Lithuania

-Public transport is well developed in the country, with a good railway network, coaches and city buses.
-There are several highways, which run across the country, connecting major cities.
-In towns, people use both their private vehicles and public transport.
-The capital Vilnius is a great example of providing its inhabitants with seamless public transport services.
-The city has night and day buses, as well as the most developed in Europe trolleybus network.
+The capital, Vilnius, is a great example of providing its citizens with seamless public transport services.
+It has night and day buses, as well as the most developed trolleybus network in Europe.
 The city has implemented an efficient e-ticket system.
-The capital is also famous for its contribution to the environment, as electric car use is strongly encouraged and the infrastructure – well-developed.
+Vilnius is also famous for its contribution to the environment, as electric car use is strongly encouraged, and the infrastructure is well-developed.
 There are, of course, incentives in the form of free parking and free charging for electric vehicles, which makes people consider strongly converting to getting one and replacing their old and not so eco-friendly car.

 Education opportunities